mechanicalpete/private-cloud-fronts/README.md

 ## What is this

 **Private (Cloud) Fronts** demonstrates a method for restricting access to CloudFront distributions by requiring visitors to first authenticate against AWS Cognito.
-This repository contains the source code for the accompanying blog posts (which cover this topic in more detail):
+This repository contains the source code for the accompanying [blog post (which covers this topic in more detail)](https://www.surrealsoftware.com.au/posts/2021-04-15.html):

 ![Architecture Diagram](documentation/images/architecture.png)